okmissty/okmissty/README.md

 <br>🌸 A natural leader and a programmer figuring out my career after college!
 I'm currently studying Computer Science at University of Richmond, VA.
 (Class of Spring 2027) I've been interested in computing from a young age and have been building up my skillset ever since. <br>
 <br>🌸 Interested in: Software Engineering, Game Development, Cloud Computing, Information Technology, Technical product Management<br>
 <br>🌸 Main Languages: Java, C++, Python, HTML <br>
 <br>🌸 Current Side Projects: Cosmosic Cafe, Updating Portfolio Website/Blog, Updating my Dressup Game, preparing for hackathons (I'm running a hackathon at my University called SpiderHacks!
-Coming Dec 2025 <br><br>⭐ School makes it tough to have more projects! but I aim for making something new every break.
+Coming Dec 2025 or Spring 2025) <br><br>⭐ School makes it tough to have more projects! but I aim for making something new every break.

 Note: My old repositories were erased on my highschool github, so I'm rebuilding my porfolio here!